interTwin-eu/teapot/CONFIGURATION.md

    modifying the `iss` information which stands for issuer.
 3. Modify the OIDC providers that have access to the storage area by modifying the `org` information in `/usr/share/teapot/storage_element.properties`.

-All users must be added to the `teapot` group.
-This can be done by running `usermod -a -G teapot $USERNAME`.

 ## Mapping user’s global and local identities